brassc/FSL/README.md

 The loop in step 4 performs the following processes:
 1. Get copy of line of DataFrame as slice containing only data for a patient ID at a specific timepoint.
-2. Transform data points contained in slice such that posterior point lies at (0, 0) using `transform_points` function
+2. Transform data points contained in slice such that posterior point lies at $(0, 0)$ using `transform_points` function
     - `transform_points` takes copy of slice of DataFrame, creates four new columns to store translated contours in.
-    - It then computes where the points should be moved to such that the last point in the contour lies at 0 and applies it using a lambda function.
+    - It then computes where the points should be moved to such that the last point in the contour lies at $0$ and applies it using a lambda function.
     - These new points are stored in the four new columns created at beginning of function (`h_def_tr`, `v_def_tr`, `h_ref_tr`, `v_ref_tr`), and the new slice is returned.
-3. Rotate about (0,0) so that anterior point lies on $y=0$ using `rotate_points` function
+3. Rotate about $(0,0)$ so that anterior point lies on $y=0$ using `rotate_points` function
     - `rotate_points` takes the new slice from `transform_points` and creates four new columns to store rotated contours in in addition to an `angle` column.
     - Angle is computed via trigonometry, direction adjusted according to which side the craniectomy is on.
-(L craniectomy rotates anticlockwise, R craniectomy rotates clockwise, both about $(0,0)$).
+Note: L craniectomy rotates anticlockwise, R craniectomy rotates clockwise, both about $(0,0)$.
     - Rotation angle is applied using a two dimensional rotation matrix for deformed and reference coordinates (pairs of contours) multiplied together using a lambda function.
     - These new points are stored in the four new columns created at beginning of function (`h_def_rot`, `v_def_rot`, `h_ref_rot`, `v_ref_rot`), and this new slice is returned.
 4. Center these points about $x=0$ using `center_points` function